samirkumardas/skdcarousel/README.md

 skdcarousel
 -----------
 Javascript image carousel/slider

-Written by pure javascript.
-So don't need any javascript library like jquery.
+Written in pure javascript.
+So don't have any javascript library like jquery.

 Demo
 -----